 How you feel about the proposed community garden

-What you think of the proposed location
+What you think of the two location options identified for the park

 What feedback you have about the proposed community garden